junegunn/vim-plug/README.md

 > ```
 >
 > But you can avoid the escaping if you extract the inline specification using a
-> variable (or any Vimscript expression) as follows:
+> variable (or any Vim script expression) as follows:
 >
 > ```vim
 > let g:fzf_install = 'yes | ./install'